Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 SCHEDULE CORRECTIONS

-Students are expected to select their courses wisely, as they will be held to the classes they registered for during Spring Registration.
-To request a schedule correction, you must complete the schedule correction form and return it to the counseling center.
+Students are expected to select their courses carefully, as they will be held to the classes they registered for during Spring Registration.
+To request a schedule correction, you must complete the online schedule correction form that is e-mailed to all students and families or found on the counseling website.
 To be fair to all students, email and voicemail schedule correction requests will not be considered.
 Schedule correction requests will not be considered after the 10th school day.
 Schedule change requests are typically approved only when a student is placed in a class or level that is clearly an error or not appropriate.
-After 10 school days, the withdrawal policy indicates that a student will be withdrawn with an F grade unless there are significant extenuating circumstances.

 SCHOOL RECORDS